 A popular network of trails easily accessed from Mesquite surface streets.

-An informational kiosk with a map of the trail can be found, along with a large dirt pullout.
+At the trailhead, an informational kiosk with a map of the trail can be found, along with a large dirt pullout.
 Additional directional signage is currently in the process of being installed by local volunteer groups.
 After scaling the side of the Mesa, visitors can see a wide panorama of the towns of Mesquite, Nevada, and Scenic, Arizona.
 Behind these townships, visitors can see Virgin Peak and much of the Virgin River.
 Scenic vistas along the Western rim provide views of Toquop Wash, Mormon Mesa, and Mormon Mountain beyond.

 In the past, Flat Top Mesa could also be accessed via Toquop Wash Road, on the Southern side of the Mesa.
 Unfortunately, heavy erosion over the past two years has made the climb out of Toquop Wash onto the mesa extremely difficult.
 Proposals are currently being reviewed for the restoration of this access route.